emmanueletti/resource-wall/notes.progress.md

 - some comment sections for some resources not appearing till afer one comment is made
 - for some resources after a comment is made, making a new comment triggers the default brower refresh/POST request behavior

-[ ] add like and average rating counter that refreshes with each new like and rating

 [x] add event listener to cards displayed after you search for another users resources

 [x] change userid to user name in comments

+[x] create a new category

+[x] when creating a new resource, have the categories programmatically updated from users list of category names

+[x] give ability for user to assign resource to categories

+[ ] add like and average rating counter that refreshes with each new like and rating

 [ ] add ability to like and rate resources

 [ ] communicate to users on front end to let them know a resource has already been liked

-[x] create a new category

-[ ] when creating a new resource, have the categories programmatically updated from users list of category names

-[ ] give ability for user to assign resource to categories
+## Stretch (if we have time)

 [ ] give ability for user to sort their "/mywall" page by categories

 [ ] write test suite for front end javascript (oops)

-## Stretch (if we have time)

 [ ] prevent resource creator from liking and rating thier own resource